 Before beginning an automated vehicle trial, a trialling organisation should contact the relevant road transport agency (see section 8) to determine if any exemptions or permits to test on Australian roads are required.
-There may also be some instances where local government agencies, utility agencies or private road managers should be contacted for access to local roads and other infrastructure such as railway crossings.
+There may be some instances where local government agencies, utility agencies or private road managers should be contacted for access to local roads and other infrastructure such as railway crossings.
 In these instances, the relevant road transport agency may be able to assist in coordinating these.
 It is the trialling organisation's responsibility to ensure any required exemptions or permits are obtained before beginning a trial.
+Road transport agencies may also facilitate discussions with the Commonwealth Government to import vehicles for a trial if those vehicles do not comply with the ADRs or there are other relevant laws that may need to be considered.
+It is important that these matters be considered early in the trial application process.